dialog-semiconductor/BLE_SDK6_examples/interfaces/external-processor-renesas/Readme.md

 This way a microcontroller can load a program into the DA14531.

 The goal of this example is to show how to load a program into the RAM of the DA14531 via a R7FA2E1 (EK-RA2E1) microcontroller.
 This example shows the flow of the code and how it can be configured.
-The program that is booted on the DA14531 in this example is the Codeless or proximity reporter depending on the user selection in **`da14531_boot_config.h`**.
+The program that is booted on the DA14531 in this example is Codeless or proximity reporter depending on the user selection in **`da14531_boot_config.h`**.
 This example does not need the SDK6, a precompiled version of theses binaries is included in the project: **`da14531_codeless_image.h`** and **`da14531_prox_reporter_image.h`**.
 The interface that is used for booting is two UART.
 Codeless is a solution by Dialog to interface with the DA14531 with AT commands.
 More info on Codeless and its use can be found on [Codeless](https://www.dialog-semiconductor.com/products/smartbond-codeless-commands).